hadisafatima/AQI_predictor/README.md

 # 🌫️ AQI Forecast — Matiari Air Quality Intelligence Platform

-## Project Overview

-This project delivers a fully automated AQI forecasting system for **Matiari, Sindh, Pakistan** — a region with seasonal smog events, agricultural burning cycles, and proximity to Hyderabad's industrial zone.

-The system runs end-to-end without manual intervention: it collects live hourly weather and pollutant data, stores it in a cloud database, retrains machine learning models daily, and serves a 3-day AQI forecast through an interactive web dashboard with hazard alerts.
+An automated AQI forecasting system for **Matiari, Sindh, Pakistan** — a region affected by seasonal smog, agricultural burning cycles, and proximity to Hyderabad's industrial zone.
+The system collects live hourly data, retrains ML models daily, and serves a 3-day forecast through an interactive dashboard with hazard alerts.

 ---